 There’s nothing worse than having to spend a workday participating in an office team-building event full of uninspired PowerPoint slides, trust exercises, and corporate mantras.
 Here at GooseChase, we’re no strangers to recognizing what factors will make a team-building event a hit instead of a bore.
 In this blog post, we're sharing our best office scavenger hunt tips and adult scavenger hunt ideas for your next team building competition!

-If you're already using GooseChase to run your scavenger hunt, you can click the link at the bottom of each section below to add the missions to your account as a duplicate game and access them from the "My Previous Missions" Tab in the game setup menu!
+If you're already using GooseChase to run your scavenger hunt, you can click the blue button below to add the missions to your account as a duplicate game.
 Still planning your scavenger hunt on paper?
 Click here to find out about how easy it is to plan your next event on the GooseChase platform!

 Office Scavenger Hunt Idea Set 1: Include Clues That Lead to Personal Interaction

 Aside from the closest of team members, it can often be difficult to break down the professional facade in an office setting and create strong personal connections with coworkers.
 Adding scavenger hunt missions that specifically encourage interaction will give even the shyest of wallflowers an incentive to step out of their comfort zone.